Elimination of cusps in dimension 4 and its applications

-In this section we describe some constructions of \swfs that involve cusp merge homotopies and show how to obtain surface diagrams.
-In order to do this we have to turn our theoretical understanding of parallel transport in cusp merge homotopy into a method which is useful in practice.
+In this section we describe some constructions of \swfs that involve cusp merges and show how to obtain surface diagrams.
+In order to do this we have to turn our theoretical understanding of connections in cusp merge into a method which is useful in practice.

-Let~$f\colon X\ra B$ be a \wf that contains a cusp merge configuration as depicted in Figure~\ref{F:matching surgered SDs} and fix a horizontal distribution~$\H$.
+Let~$f\colon X\ra B$ be a \wf that contains a cusp merge configuration as depicted in \cref{F:matching surgered SDs} and fix a connection~$\H$ that is standard near the cusps.
 As indicated, we choose reference fibers~$\S_i$ and~$\S'_i$ near the cusps and another one~$\S'$ further away in the lower genus region.
 We denote the vanishing cycles in~$\S_i$ by~$c_i$ and~$d_i$ where the~$c_i$ correspond to the lower fold arcs.

 By parallel transport we can identify~$\S'$ with the surgery on either~$c_1\subset\S_1$ or~$c_2\subset\S_2$ and each possibility gives rise to a pair of surgery disks~$D_i^\pm\subset\S'$ and an arc~$d'_i$ connecting the disks.
 Recall that with this data we can completely reconstruct the higher genus fiber~$\S_i$ from~$\S'$.
 There is now an easy way to identify the higher genus fibers.
 We simply have to find a \emph{matching isotopy}~$\bs\phi=(\phi_t)$ of~$\S'$ that moves the whole configuration~$D_2^-\cup d'_2\cup D_2^+$ to~$D_1^-\cup d'_1\cup D_1^+$.
 Clearly, such an isotopy induces a diffeomorphism~$\tilde{\bs\phi}\colon\S_2\ra\S_1$.